-Amy Segal Shorey is a senior grantmaker and a consultant to donors and foundations facing transitions in their giving and seeking greater impact, meaning, and clarity.
+Amy Segal Shorey consults with charitable individuals, families, and foundations facing transitions in their giving and seeking greater impact, meaning, and clarity.
 She is known for building trust and supportive relationships in guiding the development of strategic plans and initiatives and of effective governance practices.
-Amy takes particular pride in the work her clients do in fields as diverse as health, environment, education and social justice.
+Amy takes particular pride in the work her clients do in fields as diverse as health, environment, education, and social justice.

-Amy has been a workshop leader for family trustees and helped develop the Stories for Engaged Learning® case study series.
+Amy has earned a reputation as a thought partner.
 Several of her recent articles for the field offer a glimpse into Amy’s approach to philanthropic advising and grantmaking:

 - Funders Support Strong Communities Through Meaningful Relationships